If you’ve ever flown over the holidays, this thought has probably run through your head more than once:

 10. Purchase an airport lounge pass

 If you have a long layover – or just need to escape the terminal madness – an airport lounge can be the perfect oasis.
 These facilities offer a quiet, comfortable spot to relax, refresh or get some work done.
 Complimentary amenities often include food, beverages, speedy Wi-Fi and even shower facilities.
 Use a service like LoungeBuddy which has no membership fee, passes that start at $25, and day-of-travel booking for airports around the world.
-Priority Pass and Regal Card are also good options, and be sure to check Groupon, too.
+Priority Pass can also be a good option, and be sure to check Groupon, too.

 If you decide to purchase on a whim, McGinnis suggests asking to look inside the lounge first since the clubs can sometimes be as crowded as the terminals during the holiday travel rush.